ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 2. After receiving the access token response from the AS (see {{sec-as-c-token}}), the client performs with the RS the same exchanges that are defined in {{sec-c-rs-comm}}.

-When receiving the new access token T_NEW, the RS performs the same steps defined in {{sec-rs-c-created}}, with the following addition in case the new access token is successfully verified and stored:
+When receiving the new access token T_NEW, the RS performs the same steps defined in {{sec-rs-c-created}}, with the following addition in the case that the new access token is successfully verified and stored:

 * The RS deletes any stored access token T_OLD such that the associated quartet (Gid, SaltInput, AuthCred, AuthCredGM) differs from the same quartet associated with T_NEW only as to the value of AuthCred.

 # Secure Communication with the AS # {#sec-comm-as}

 As specified in the ACE framework (see {{Sections 5.8 and 5.9 of RFC9200}}), the requesting entity (client and/or RS) and the AS communicate via the token or introspect endpoint.
-The use of CoAP and OSCORE {{RFC8613}} for this communication is RECOMMENDED in this profile.
-Other protocols fulfilling the security requirements defined in {{Sections 5 and 6 of RFC9200}} (such as HTTP and DTLS or TLS) MAY be used instead.
+When using this profile, the use of CoAP {{RFC7252}} and OSCORE {{RFC8613}} for this communication is RECOMMENDED, in order to reduce the number of libraries that C and RS have to support.
+Other protocols fulfilling the security requirements defined in {{Sections 5 and 6 of RFC9200}} (such as HTTP and DTLS {{RFC9147}} or TLS {{RFC8446}}) MAY be used instead.

-If OSCORE {{RFC8613}} is used, the requesting entity and the AS are expected to have a pre-established Security Context in place.
+If OSCORE is used, the requesting entity and the AS are expected to have a pre-established Security Context in place.
 How this Security Context is established is out of the scope of this profile.
 Furthermore, the requesting entity and the AS communicate using OSCORE through the token endpoint as specified in {{Section 5.8 of RFC9200}} and through the introspect endpoint as specified in {{Section 5.9 of RFC9200}}.

 # Discarding the Security Context # {#sec-discard-context}